Table of Contents

 Complications and Prognosis

-Usually, liver involvement in alpha-1 antitrypsin deficiency progress slowly but can be accelerated in the presence of comorbidities and infections.
+Usually, liver involvement in alpha-1 antitrypsin deficiency progresses slowly but can be accelerated in the presence of comorbidities and infections.
 Manifestations develop into severe forms, much like those seen in other chronic liver diseases.
 Other complications include severe bleeding, especially among newborns, and malnutrition as a result of poor food intake and malabsorption brought about by cholestasis.

 As not all individuals with the homozygous gene variant present with signs and symptoms, it is important to understand that patients with alpha-1 antitrypsin gene variants may continue to live without any liver-related complications.
 In advanced cases, liver transplantations have demonstrated favorable results.